SPAAM-community/wss-summer-school/docs/2022/resources.md

 This edition of the summerschool will feature heavy use of the command-line.
 We ask that you have access to a modern web browser, and/or a terminal system.

+## GitHub account

+Although the skills learnt in this workshop will be transferable between different platforms (e.g. GitLab, BitBucket etc.).
+This workshop will heavily use GitHub for training in `git`.
+Participants will need to create an account at [github.com](https://github.com) if they have not already done so.

 ## Terminal or Shell

 If you are working on a Linux or Mac OSX operating system, you should have a terminal by default.
 Try searching in your application list, or pressing `ctrl + alt + t` on your keyboard.